 Van Broeck graduated as an engineer-architect from the University of Leuven (BE) in 1981, and has been a Professor of Architectural and Urban Design in Leuven since 2006.
 In 1997 he founded the non-profit organization Stad en Architectuur (City and Architecture), a foundation that promotes architecture in Belgium by means of debates, lectures and exhibitions.
 In 2007 he established architecture office Bogdan & Van Broeck together with Oana Bogdan.
 The office is primarily research-oriented and distinguishes itself by its active social engagement.
 In addition, Van Broeck was the chairman of the Royal Federation of Architecture Associations in Belgium (FAB) between 2013 and 2016.

-Declerck graduated from Ghent University.
-Later he attended the international postgraduate course at the Berlage Institute in Rotterdam.
+After graduating from Ghent University Declerck attended the international postgraduate course at the Berlage Institute in Rotterdam.
 He remained associated with the Berlage from 2005 until 2010, and headed its professional research and development programme.
 He worked on the 3rd IABR: Power – Producing the Contemporary City (2007), that the Berlage Institute curated, and co-curated the exhibition ‘A Vision for Brussels – Imagining the Capital of Europe’ in 2007.

 Since its inception in 2010, Architecture Workroom Brussels has been an initiator, a mediator and a platform to create space and conditions for innovative architecture and for research by design.
 AWB has a team of ten architect-researchers and is led by three partners: Roeland Dudal, Els Vervloesem and Joachim Declerck.
 The objectives of AWB’s long-term strategic work lines include visionary housing, productive landscapes, caring neighbourhoods and the productive city.
 As a platform for research by design and knowledge sharing, AWB contributes to broad public debate, to the professional practice and to knowledge development as well as to innovation in urban development and urban policy.